sedihglow/mother_nature_entertainment/README.md

+Gifts. apple pay, consumables, you all know what i like.
+We will be eating and drinking a meal on stream before the 3 day timer begins for the SC:BW event

-https://discord.gg/CXDjdbANsG LAFF DISCORD WHERE THE 3 DAY EVENT STARTS INTO A LONGER EVENT FOR D1 AND HELLS FURY COMING BACK TO LIFE.
+https://discord.gg/CXDjdbANsG - fourth link just in case https://discord.gg/CXDjdbANsG - third link just in case https://discord.gg/CXDjdbANsG LAFF DISCORD WHERE THE 3 DAY EVENT STARTS INTO A LONGER EVENT FOR D1 AND HELLS FURY COMING BACK TO LIFE.